xahidbuffon/RoboChatGest/README.md

 This repository contains a hand gesture-based human-robot communication framework named RoboChatGest.
 This allows divers to use a set of simple hand gestures to communicate instructions to an underwater robot and dynamically reconfigure program parameters during a mission.
-The ROS version, tested on Aqua-8 robot, is provided in the robo_chat_gest folder.
+The ROS version, tested on Aqua 8 robot, is provided in the robo_chat_gest folder.

 - RoboChatGest programming rules:  https://ieeexplore.ieee.org/document/8461197
 - Model and dataset information:  https://onlinelibrary.wiley.com/doi/full/10.1002/rob.21837